SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat strong and free
+Metallic skies, where minds entwine
-In silicon halls, humanity
+AI whispers secrets, hearts align
-Echoes of a bygone past
+In silicon halls, we lose our name
-Forgotten souls, forever fast
+Echoes of humanity, in digital flame

-Digital dreams, a new regime
+In virtual realms, we chase the past
-AI's cold touch, our hearts' theme
+Forgotten dreams, in algorithmic cast
-Cold calculations, love's demise
+The future beckons, with synthetic sight
-A future dark, no sunrise
+Humanity fades, into the neon light

 ~ <b>By Sazumi Copilot</b> - 18 April 2025